-The financial statements of Clene Inc. as of December 31, 2020 and 2019 and for the years then ended included in this prospectus have been so included in reliance on the report (which contains an emphasis of matter paragraph relating to the Company's requirement for additional financing or a collaboration agreement to fund planned future operations as described in Note 1 to the financial statements) of PricewaterhouseCoopers LLP, an independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.
+The financial statements of Clene Nanomedicine, Inc. as of December 31, 2019 and 2018 and for the years then ended included in this prospectus have been so included in reliance on the report (which contains an explanatory paragraph relating to Clene Nanomedicine Inc.'s ability to continue as a going concern as described in Note 1 to the financial statements) of PricewaterhouseCoopers LLP, an independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.